valerocar/geometry-blender/README.md

 ![Double Torus](images/tdt1.png)

-Finally, we twist one of the holes as follows
+Finally, we twist one of the sides of the double torus as follows

 ```python
 theta = pi/2